Graduate Program Certificate:

 Delving into the intricacies of tax optimization and financial market regulation, this course marries academic theory with real-world practice.
 Viewed through the lens of financial planning, students will master strategic tax planning techniques and gain an understanding of the complexities of regulatory systems.
 Central to the coursework is a commitment to the ethical principles outlined in the CFP Board’s Code of Ethics and Standards of Conduct, preparing students for responsible and ethical financial leadership.

 NOTE: To earn a certificate, the student must complete all required courses in the associated program in which they were admitted.
-A student cannot earn three or more grades of C (including C+) or a single grade of F on her or his record.
-An overall cumulative grade-point average of 3.0 is required for certificate completion.
+A student cannot earn two or more grades of C (including C+) or a single grade of F on her or his record.
+An overall cumulative grade-point average of 2.75 is required for certificate completion.

 Upcoming Info Sessions